Statutory interpretation: Textual canons

-Described in The Vera Cruz as: "Now if anything be certain it is this, that where there are general words in a later Act capable of reasonable and sensible application without extending them to subjects specially dealt with by earlier legislation, you are not to hold that earlier legislation indirectly repealed, altered, or derogated from merely by force of such general words, without any evidence of a particular intention to do so."
-This means that if a later law and an earlier law are potentially (but not necessarily) in conflict, courts will adopt the reading that does not result in an implied repeal of the earlier statute.
+If a later law and an earlier law are potentially but not necessarily in conflict, courts will generally adopt the reading that does not result in an implied repeal of any part of the earlier statute.
 Lawmaking bodies usually need to be explicit if they intend to repeal an earlier law.
+This canon was described in The Vera Cruz as follows: "where there are general words in a later Act capable of reasonable and sensible application without extending them to subjects specially dealt with by earlier legislation, you are not to hold that earlier legislation indirectly repealed, altered, or derogated from merely by force of such general words, without any evidence of a particular intention to do so".

 Substantive canons

 Substantive canons instruct the court to favor interpretations that promote certain values or policy results.